 There are so many things that pose a serious risk to your little one.
 According to the Insurance Information Institute, drowning, suffocation, and fire are three of the four leading causes of toddler deaths in America.
 You want the peace of mind that comes with knowing that your little one is free to explore the space around them without their lives being at risk.

 By toddler proofing your home, you ensure that they will be able to stay safe at home!
-We’ve put together this list of tips on some of the key things you will want to consider when getting your home ready for your child.
-Read on to learn what they are!
+Maybe you have older kids who need help from pro essay writers uk to spur them on to greater things in education.
+Either way, we’re here to help your family.
+Read on to learn some of the key things you will want to consider when getting your home ready for your child.

 1. Stair Gates

 Stair gates are a must for every staircase in your home.
 For the top of each staircase, you will want to use a hardware-mounted stair gate.
 These units screw into the wall and are more secure than pressure-mounted gates, which can fall if your child leans on them.

 Pressure-mounted gates can be fine for the bottom of the stairs, but never at the top.
 They make hardware-mounted gates that can attach to the banister or other units that easily work for whatever style of staircase you have.